Inzu/API_Example_Booking_Page/READ_ME.txt

 FILES

-calendar.css - CSS styles for the booking calendar config.php - your API account settings and some shop settings such as currency and callback URL. index.php - an example booking page embed. config.php - your API account settings and some shop settings such as currency and callback URL. ticket_form.js - extends the Javascript calendar widget to interact with booking form. ticket_process.php - formulates the booking link to forward customers to Inzu.
+booking_calendar.css - CSS styles for the booking calendar config.php - your API account settings and some shop settings such as currency and callback URL. index.php - an example booking page embed. config.php - your API account settings and some shop settings such as currency and callback URL. booking_form.js - extends the Javascript calendar widget to interact with booking form. booking_process.php - formulates the booking link to forward customers to Inzu.

 For more information on the INZU API and to reference every API feed please visit http://developers.inzu.net or contact support@inzu.net.